nostrgamer/Csharp_Nostr_Unity_SDK/README.md

         _nostrManager = gameObject.AddComponent<NostrManager>();
         _nostrManager.Initialize();

-        // Or initialize with an existing private key
+        // Or initialize with an existing private key (hex or nsec format)
         // _nostrManager.Initialize("your_private_key_here");

         // Post a text note